OpenNews/srccon-power/homepage.md

 ## How much does it cost?

 Tickets will cost $225, plus ticketing fees.
-We&rsquo;ll also offer a limited number of need-based travel scholarships, with a $500 stipend for travel costs and a free ticket.

 ## What&rsquo;s next?